 The power balance expresses the relationship between production and consumption and indicates whether the Norwegian power system is a net exporter or importer in a particular year.
 There are wide variations from year to year.
 Generally, consumption fluctuates with temperature and production with water inflow and wind conditions.
 The underlying situation in the Norwegian power supply system can be illustrated by comparing Norwegian production capacity in a normal year with electricity consumption corrected for temperature, as in the figure below.

 At the beginning of the 1990s, there was a considerable surplus in the Norwegian power supply system, which became apparent when the market was deregulated.
 This was followed by a period of falling investments in new electricity production and relatively high growth in consumption, resulting in a reduction in the power surplus by the early 2000s.
 After the 2008–2009 financial crisis, the power surplus has increased again as a result of weaker growth in consumption and higher electricity production.
-In 2022, Norway had a power surplus of 12.5 TWh.
-There is great uncertainty in how the power surplus will evolve in the years to come, and this depends on a wide range of factors.
-In the years to come, a high increase in power consumption is expected, which may contribute to a lower power surplus.
+In 2024 Norway had a power surplus of 18 TWh, which is a historically large surplus of power.
+At the same time, there is uncertainty about how this surplus will develop in the coming years.
+This depends on consumption trends and the extent to which new power production will be realized in Norway.

 Normalized production and consumption of electricity 1990-2020, TWh